BrandonXu6106/obsidianpublish/content/thoughts/Raft Consensus Algorithm.md

 In more formal language, consensus algorithms should typically have the following properties:

-1. [[safety|Safety]] in the face of network delays, partitions, packet loss, duplication, and reordering (except under certain cases where there are no known solutions, e.g. [[Byzantine Faults|Byzantine Fault Tolerance]])
+1. [[safety.md|Safety]] in the face of network delays, partitions, packet loss, duplication, and reordering (except under certain cases where there are no known solutions, e.g. [[Byzantine Faults|Byzantine Fault Tolerance](Byzantine%20Faults.md))
 2. Functional (available) as long as the majority of servers are operational and can communicate
 3. Latency resilient and does not depend on timing of messages to ensure consistency

 Raft is one such consensus algorithm for managing a replicated log.
 It is an alternative to [Paxos](<https://en.wikipedia.org/wiki/Paxos_(computer_science)>) which is the main consensus algorithm in use over the last decade.
 The main aim is to make it _understandable_ to builders and students alike.

 It is important to note that Raft assumes that all messages have been authenticated/authourized.
-It hands this responsibility to the [[Transport Layer|transport layer]] to deal with.
+It hands this responsibility to the [[Transport Layer|transport layer](Transport%20Layer.md) to deal with.
 As such, Raft _does not have any protection against malicious actors_.
 More discussion in this [Google Groups conversation](https://groups.google.com/g/raft-dev/c/8WIrWfzIkvM).

 ## Consensus